ua-gist-open-source/slack-intro/README.md

 5. (2 pts) Like many other social media, you can interact with others' messages with a simple emoji reaction.
 On someone else's message, add an _appropriate_ reaction.

 Bonus (2 pts)!
 Create a NEW emoji and add it to the Slack.
-From the Desktop App, click on the Drop-down next to the class slack name (`BS University of...`) in the upper left corner and select
+From the Desktop App, click on the Drop-down next to the class slack name (`MS-GIST`) in the upper left corner and select
 "Customize Slack"